doddatpivotal/tkg-lab-e2e-adaptation/docs/06-petclinic-db.md

 2. Switch the context to the namespace "petclinic"

-3. Click Catalog and Search for MySql
+3. Click Catalog and Search for MySql and then click MySql

 4. Deploy MySql and name it `petclinic-db`